 WRITE HER STORY: Connect family stories to history.
 In telling her story, students should consider the historical context of that family member's experience, and try to compare it with their own.
 Essays should run 300 to 400 words in length.

 REFLECT: Each student will write a personal, reflective essay on their experience of having researched these extraordinary women, and the value of connecting their own family experiences to history.
 Reflections should address why voting matters at all levels: local, state and federal.
 Essays should run 250 to 350 words in length.

 Using drawing techniques, collage, photomontage, sculpture, painting or digital media, each student will create a portrait of the woman in their family they choose to write about.

 All essays and artwork (separate from the poster) will be published and showcased online in a Storytelling Archive.
 In addition, each school will contribute a poster to a physical exhibit, to be held in the Spring of 2020.NATIONAL POSTER EXHIBITION

 We encourage each class to create a poster for the National Poster Exhibition.
 Posters offer students the opportunity to record and share their histories with their families and communities.
 (Many participants in the original Project still have and cherish their posters.)
 Poster options:

-- Create a poster from any of the poster templates that we will provide, and personalize it for your institution;
+- Create a poster following any of the samples provided, and personalize it for your institution;

 - Create a poster of your own design that best represents your institution and its values.

 - Each poster should include three essays and two artworks.
 We encourage you to challenge your students to create a poster — although this is not a project requirement.
 (We also encourage you to add your school logo, school name, address, and list of participating teachers and students.)